 “If Aberdine were out of the picture, she could prove useful to us.”

 Henry let out a low, dark chuckle.
 “Without him to back up any claims of the child being his, that would leave the gossip sheets to circulate the tale.
 She’d look like an innocent victim, and the paper that published it would face great scrutiny, if not be forced to close for spreading such disgusting slander.
 Afterward, with the threat lifted, the viscountess could be convinced to work for us instead.”
 Like me, Henry would be equally well-suited as a spy.
 Or maybe a general.
 I’d back him on a battlefield over any adversary he might face.

 “How quickly can we have Aberdine silenced?”
 I asked.

-John tilted his head a little to study me.
-His gaze was sharp, unrepentant, and tinged with a heat that reinforced the way his desire ran towards darkness.
-“Tomorrow.”
+John tilted his head and studied me.
+His gaze was sharp, unrepentant, and tinged with a heat that reinforced the way his desire ran toward darkness.
+“This week.”

 “Do it,” I said.

 In answer, he lifted his lips in a smile so radiant it was nearly blinding.

 “Kit, be sure of what you’re asking,” Henry said.

 I turned to look at him.
 “He assaulted me.
 He tried to rape Harriet.
 He did rape the viscountess, and God alone knows how many other women he’s preyed upon or will do if he continues to live and breathe.”

 “I know,” Henry said.
 His dark eyes bore steadily down into mine.
 There was no censure in his gaze, only caution.
 “But ordering the murder of a man isn’t a line that can be uncrossed.
 His death might not come at your hands, but it may still settle onto your consciousness in a way you might not anticipate.”